 These networks are managed by Mobile Network Operators.
 There are four of these- EE, Three, O2, and Vodafone.
 Each of these leases access to the network to Mobile Virtual Network Operators of all shapes and sizes like BT Mobile, GiffGaff and SMARTY.

 4G mobile networks are capable of speeds similar to fibre broadband, with peak theoretical download speeds of 100 Mbps.
 5G networks, however, are capable of much faster speeds that can (at least theoretically) eclipse those of the fastest Fibre To The Premises connections.
 However, 5G coverage in the UK is fairly limited (but growing) and is mostly available in cities and larger towns.
 A 5G connection also requires a 5G ready handset like the iPhone 12, Google Pixel 4a or Samsung Galaxy S21.

 4G / 5G home broadband

-The same mobile networks also provide home broadband.
+The same mobile networks also provide home broadband for 4G and 5G.
 Usually in the form of a wireless dongle containing a data-only SIM card.
 This can be a useful way to get online if you live in a rural area far from the nearest exchange that gets poor or non-existent ADSL connection.

 Most of the UK has access to either fibre, ADSL or mobile broadband.
 However, there are still some rural pockets where there is no cabling infrastructure or mobile network coverage.
 For properties in these areas, a satellite broadband connection can be the only way to get online.